Creative Writing Classes

 I teach generative classes that help writers tap into the liberating power of constraints, the complexities of aliveness, and creative practices that nurture and inspire the artistic self.

-This winter, I’m offering generative classes and workshops (all live and online):
+My upcoming generative classes and workshops (all live and online) include:

 Sometimes, to get writing done, we need camaraderie—and an appointment on the calendar.
 Finishing School is a space to work on individual projects in community.
 Think of it as study buddies, a virtual cafe, an accountability date… There’s no preparation, no homework, and no pressure to produce anything.
 Just show up, say a warm hello, and get crackin’ on whatever you wish.
 Finishing School is my gratis offering to the community of writers who join my writing circles each year.